SkwdStudios/turup-s-gambit/Documentation/DATABASE.md

 - Records timestamp of votes
 - Allows for analysis of voting patterns

+### Card Model

+- Represents individual cards in the deck
+- Tracks card suit, value, and ownership
+- Records play history and trick association
+- Used for game state reconstruction

+### Trick Model

+- Represents a single trick in the game
+- Tracks cards played in the trick
+- Records winner and point value
+- Links to game session

 ## Realtime Data Storage

 The application uses Supabase Realtime for synchronizing game state between players: